chenyang03/LBSN/README.md

-# Research on Location-Based Social Networks (LBSNs) at the Mobile Systems and Networking Group at Fudan University
+# Research on Location-Based Social Networks (LBSNs) and Urban Computing at the Big Data and Networking Group at Fudan University

 ## Background